Are your B2B lead nurturing strategies in need of a reboot?

 Were they seeking more direct contact by filling out a form with a phone number?

 Use the action they took as a guide to tailor your next contact efforts.
+Nurturing emails and phone nurturing campaigns can move action-qualified leads into the buying cycle.

 Marketing Qualified Leads